HMS G11: Description

 The G-class submarines were designed by the Admiralty in response to a rumour that the Germans were building double-hulled submarines for overseas duties.
-The G-class had a length of 187 ft 1 in overall, a beam of 22 ft 8 in and a mean draft of 13 ft 4 in.
+The G-class had a length of 187 ft 1 in overall, a beam of 22 ft 8 in and a mean draught of 13 ft 4 in.
 They displaced 703 LT on the surface and 837 LT submerged.
 The G-class submarines had a crew of 30 officers and ratings.
 They had a partial double hull.

 For surface running, the boats were powered by two 800 bhp Vickers two-stroke diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 420 hp electric motor.
 They could reach 14.25 kn on the surface and 9 kn underwater.
 On the surface, the G class had a range of 2400 nmi at 16 kn.

 The boats were intended to be armed with one 21-inch (53.3 cm) torpedo tube in the bow and two 18-inch (45 cm) torpedo tubes on the beam.
 This was revised, however, while they were under construction, the 21-inch tube was moved to the stern and two additional 18-inch tubes were added in the bow.
 They carried two 21-inch and eight 18-inch torpedoes.
 The G-class submarines were also armed with a single 3 in deck gun.